ni/ams-capabilities/CONTRIBUTING.md

 When you are done creating a capability, also add the description on the README.md in order to describe what the capability is good for and what it should do / be used for inside a driver

 # Not yet in use
-- AMS capabilities.dragon - Will provide dependencies for this project in the future
+- BLS capabilities.dragon - Will provide dependencies for this project in the future
 - lvaddoninfo.json - Will be used to create a package out of the project and versioning it